Darguima/arch_installer/README.md

 ## And now?

-This repository is a complement to my [dotfiles](https://github.com/darguima/dotfiles).
-So my Window Manager and tools configurations are there.
+Access my [dotfiles](https://github.com/darguima/dotfiles) and install the remaining configurations.